Marion Rosen: Personal history

 Rosen was born in Nuremberg, Germany in 1914.
-Marion Rosen was training in massage and breath work in Germany by Lucy Heyer-Grote, a student of Elsa GIndler, who is considered to be an originator of somatic practices that utilize the breath, the body and awareness.
+Marion Rosen was training in massage and breath work in Germany by Lucy Heyer-Grote, a student of Elsa Gindler, who is considered to be an originator of somatic practices that utilize the breath, the body and awareness.
 Gindler, Rosen and Heyer-Grote provided breath work, massage and relaxation to patients receiving Jungian psychoanalysis.
 These formative experiences of the interplay between body and mind influenced Rosen's unique perspective on employing bodywork and relaxation to help clients find the link between their physical pain, muscle tension and their psychosocial history and experiences of trauma.

-Her Jewish heritage impelled Rosen to leave Germany in the 1930's.
+Her Jewish heritage impelled Rosen to leave Germany in the 1930s.
 She went on to train in physical therapy in Sweden and at the Mayo Clinic in the United States, and then settled in Berkeley, California.
 Over many decades in private practice, she integrated her mind-body training with her physical therapy knowledge, gaining a reputation among physicians and therapists for helping individuals who did not improve through tractional treatments.
-In her 70 year career as a physiotherapist, Rosen cared for between 30,000 and 40,000 patients.
+In her 70-year career as a physiotherapist, Rosen cared for between 30,000 and 40,000 patients.
 Marion Rosen continued to teach, hold workshops, and see patients until she suffered a stroke in late 2011.
 She died at 97 years old on January 18, 2012, in Berkeley.